Neuro-diverse Cyber Security Training

 Many neurodiverse individuals have particular skills in being detailed, focused, and recognising changes in patterns.
 However, they find it difficult to work in a typical workplace due to their disability affecting their ability for social interaction, understanding workplace ‘rules’, and coping with noise and excessive activity.
 In addition, many adults in this situation have been unsuccessful in getting or holding jobs in the past and, partly as a consequence, they have high social anxiety and low self esteem.
 Many adults in this situation would find it extremely stressful to start work in a company immediately.

-The Community SOC will be run as a safe environment focused on the needs of the trainees.
-It will aim to have a similar atmosphere to the charity ASPIE which many of these individuals find is the only place they feel they can relax and not feel judged.
+This project is run as a safe environment focused on the needs of the trainees.
+It aims to have a similar atmosphere to the charity ASPIE which many of these individuals find is the only place they feel they can relax and not feel judged.
 By creating an environment, which is not stressful or judgmental, the individuals will be able to relax, learn and discover their potential in the field of cyber security and IT support.

 In addition to cyber security skills, mentoring and training will be provided to help understand the workplace.
 This will help to prepare the trainees for eventual work in commercial companies and other organisations.